GuillaumeMZ/GuillaumeMZ/README.md

 ## About me

 👋 Hello!
 I'm Guillaume, a passionate fifth-year computer science student from France 🇫🇷.
-I've been programming for almost ten years now, and I'm currently interested in:
+I've been programming for more than ten years now, and I'm currently interested in:
 * Software engineering
 * Low-level programming
 * Game programming